manmath/DockerCI/README.md

-# Dockerflow helps you developing Flow Framework and Neos CMS projects
+# DockerCI helps you developing CodeIgniter Framework projects

 [![](https://images.microbadger.com/badges/image/sebobo/shel.dockerflow.svg)](https://microbadger.com/images/sebobo/shel.dockerflow "Get your own image badge on microbadger.com")

-DockerFlow creates the necessary Docker containers (webserver, database, php, mail, redis, elasticsearch, couchdb) to run your Flow Framework or Neos CMS project.
+DockerCI creates the necessary Docker containers (webserver, database, php, mail, redis, elasticsearch, couchdb) to run your Flow Framework or Neos CMS project.
 The package provides a wrapper script in `bin/dockerflow` which simplifies the handling of docker and does all the configuration necessary.